-Hannah can use direct techniques like those listed above, or indirect techniques such as cranial-sacral therapy which works gently with pulls in tissues to allow a reflex change that releases tension.
+Hannah can use direct techniques like those listed above (on muscles, joints and fascia), or indirect techniques such as cranial osteopathy (sometimes called cranial-sacral therapy or CST) which works gently with pulls in tissues to allow a reflex change that releases tension.

 What can Hannah help with?